Albox: Parish Church of Santa María

 Construction began on the oldest religious building in Albox in the 16th century after the Reconquest of the Religious Monarchs.
 With additions in later centuries, it is an artistic building although one stripped of its treasure after religious persecution.
-Currently it is being restored.
 It has a baroque façade that is very similar to the convent of the Pure in the city of Almeria.

 Parish Church of la Concepción

 The bequest of the priest Don Lázaro de Martos permitted the founding of a Hospice of the Franciscan Order in the 18th century.
 The presence of the friars and the construction of the convent chapel contributed to the growth of the barrio of La Loma de Albox.
 After the expulsion of the Franciscans, the chapel remained as a subsidiary church of the Parish of Santa Maria.
 In 1885, after the proclamation of the immaculate dogma, it was dedicated to the Conception of our Lady.
 In 1900 it was elevated to a Parish Church in honour of the extraordinary work of the Servant of God, Don Juan Ibáñez between 1911 and 1936.
 Thanks to his ministry the Scouts Group was founded and a Parish Hall was constructed to develop the neighbourhood.
 After the flood of 1973, the old building was demolished and replaced by a simple construction.
 In 1999, Bishop Álvarez Gastón consecrated the present church.
 Inside the church, in addition to the image of the Immaculate Conception, they worship St. Francis Of Assisi and the titleholders of Brotherhood of St. John the Evangelist.
 The Sepulchre of Servant of God, Don Juan Ibáñez, who was martyred in the Religious Persecution of 1936 can be found in the Sacristy.
 The Congregation of Sisters of Jesús María have worked in the parish since 1975.